FLEXYFORCE™ SUBSCRIPTION TERMS AND CONDITIONS

 (e) in violation of the General Data Protection Regulation (GDPR).

-- You may not use any misleading or false names, addresses, email address, or subject line.
+- You may not use any misleading or false names, addresses, email addresses, or subject line.

 Email sent, or caused to be sent to or through the Flexyforce Service may not: